CEA-MetroCarac/images_alignment/README.md

 In case you use this web application to align images for a study wich leads to an article, please cite:

 - Patrick Quéméré, Univ.
 Grenoble Alpes, CEA, Leti, F-38000 Grenoble, France, https://github.dev/CEA-MetroCarac/images_registration

+- P. Thevenaz, U. E. Ruttimann and M. Unser, "A pyramid approach to subpixel registration based on intensity," in IEEE Transactions on Image Processing, vol. 7, no. 1, pp. 27-41, Jan.
+1998, doi: 10.1109/83.650848.